searchisko/elasticsearch-river-remote/README.md

 * `remote/urlGetSitemap` is URL used to obtain sitemap from.
-Sitemap can be in [`sitemap.xml`](http://www.sitemaps.org/protocol.html) format (plain xml with `.xml` or gzip compressed with `.gz` file extension), or it can be text file (`.txt` extension) with one url at each line. [crawler-commons](http://code.google.com/p/crawler-commons) `SiteMapParser` code is used as base there.
+Sitemap can be in [`sitemap.xml`](http://www.sitemaps.org/protocol.html) format (plain xml with `.xml` or gzip compressed with `.gz` file extension), or it can be text file (`.txt` extension) with one url at each line, or feed file in rss or Atom format. [crawler-commons](http://code.google.com/p/crawler-commons) `SiteMapParser` code is used as base there.
   Note that this parser validates URL's provided in sitemap, and keeps only URL's from same domain where sitemap.xml is served from!
   Only documents with `Content-Type` `text/html` are processed.
 * `remote/username` and `remote/pwd` are optional login credentials to access webpages.
 HTTP BASIC authentication is supported.